 Travel to Nashville for me was an easy step.
 A day drive over the Western part of the Virginia until it meets the Tennessee border, then on to Nashville.

 After my journey to the resort and an easy check-in I wanted to get some dinner.
 I headed for a local favorite the Oak Steakhouse.
 I ordered a 12oz fillet which when it arrived at the table you smelled its perfect cook scent.
-With that and a Cesar salad I was a happy man.
+With that and a Cesar Salad, I was a happy man.
 Topped off with a few craft cocktails, I was nearing travel food heaven.
 The steakhouse was about 2 blocks away.
-City blocks that were basically the entire length of the Music Center complex.
+City blocks were basically the entire length of the Music Center complex.
 It was so nice to not have to worry about driving or getting a cab or Uber.

 I enjoyed the feeling of being so close I had a 3rd and then a 4th cocktail.
-These were craft house made specials with great ingredients, so they were hard to stop enjoying.
+These were craft house-made specials with great ingredients, so they were hard to stop enjoying.

 - Cable TV